All Episodes

 Things got dramatically better.

-And he has the legal means to do that per the insurrection act, which allows a president, empowers a president to suppress in any state any insurrection, domestic violence, unlawful combination, or conspiracy.
+And he has the legal means to do that per the Insurrection Act, which allows a president, empowers a president to suppress in any state any insurrection, domestic violence, unlawful combination, or conspiracy.

 And that would be what we call his job.

-Now we have the independent autopsy results, which we just played.
+Now, we have the independent autopsy results, which we just played.

-Uh part of it done by Dr. Michael Bodden, who's been a friend of this program for years.
+Part of it done by Dr. Michael Bodden, who's been a friend of this program for years.

 He'll be on Hannity tonight.

-Uh, but just the opposite of the initial findings, which I told you it was not going to come out that way.
+But just the opposite of the initial findings, which I told you it was not going to come out that way.

-Um, this tape has emerged of George Floyd himself.
+We also have on some other news: this tape has emerged of George Floyd himself.

 Let's listen.